stanley-fork/fastcert/README.md

 ### What happens if I lose my CA key?

 If you lose the CA key, you cannot generate new trusted certificates.
 You'll need to:
-1. Run `fastcert -uninstall` on all machines that trust the old CA
+1. Run `fastcert --uninstall` on all machines that trust the old CA
 2. Delete the CAROOT directory
-3. Run `fastcert -install` to create a new CA
+3. Run `fastcert --install` to create a new CA
 4. Regenerate all certificates

 ### How long are certificates valid?